 Opentoonz has a range of cool in-house effects that can be seamlessly used while making your animations.
 An easy animation software to use, Opentoonz also allows for extensive editing of the code, too.
 So, once you get good enough at animation, you can bend the toons to your whim!
 However, that could be difficult for some users.

 This is entirely a web-based animation program.
 It’s a nifty, free little browser gem.
 It allows you to move scenery around, props, move your characters.

-It’s actually primarily used by businesses to spice up their boring old meetings.
+It’s primarily used by businesses to spice up their boring old meetings.
 But good on them for moving in the right direction!

 Animaker is much like PowToon in that you set up a storyboard and animate the characters or props in that scene.
 It’s used by companies like Google, Verizon, and Pepsi.

 It’s ideal for ad placement on websites and it’s super easy for beginners to use.
-They make it super-fast an easy to get lost for hours animating.
+They make it super-fast and easy to get lost for hours animating.

 Plastic Animation Paper

 Plastic Animation Paper is another piece of software that deals heavily with the concept of pencil drawing.

 The program is designed for quick and easy use and includes clear resolution.
-You can basically do whatever you want with your drawings and using this program could elevate them to the next level.
+You can do whatever you want with your drawings and using this program could elevate them to the next level.

 Pencil allows your drawings to come to life.
 It adds a little zest to your creations by allowing you to insert different image layers to your drawing, as well as integrating sound and different cartoon features.

 It reminds me a lot of GIMP and Photoshop, except with the emphasis on the actual drawing.
 Pencil is one of the best free animation software on the market, and is a no brainer for anyone who loves pencil drawing, or who just wants to casually tool around on it.